AvinashGuleria0/Ecommerce-Follow-Along/README.md

 - 🔙 **In the frontend**, write a function to get all the data.
 - 🖼️ **Display these data dynamically** by passing them to the product card component.

-**Note:** This lesson helps in understanding how to send and receive data and display it dynamically using components.

 ---

 ## 🚀 Milestone 12: Personalized Products Page